-This prospectus may be supplemented from time to time to add, update, or change information contained in this prospectus.
-If there is any inconsistency between the information contained in this prospectus and any information incorporated by reference in this prospectus, on the one hand, and the information contained in any applicable prospectus supplement or incorporated by reference therein, on the other hand, you should rely on the information in the applicable prospectus supplement or incorporated by reference in the prospectus supplement.
-You should read carefully this prospectus, any prospectus supplement, and the additional information described below under the heading "Where You Can Find More Information."
+This prospectus includes a general description of us and the Series A-1 Preferred Units that we may offer and issue.
+A prospectus supplement or post-effective amendment to the registration statement of which this prospectus is a part will contain more information regarding the terms of any exchange transaction and definitive exchange agreement.
+This prospectus also may be supplemented from time to time to add, update, or change information contained in this prospectus.
+If there is any inconsistency between the information contained in this prospectus and any information incorporated by reference in this prospectus, and the information contained in any applicable prospectus supplement or incorporated by reference therein, on the other hand, you should rely on the information in the applicable prospectus supplement.
+Before investing in our Series A-1 Preferred Units, you should read carefully this prospectus, any prospectus supplement, and the additional information described below under the heading "Where You Can Find More Information."